-We begin by analyzing the proper motion measurements of stars observed toward the North Galactic pole.
-In this region, the galactocentric azimuthal velocity, $v{\phi}$ , and radial velocity, $v{R}$ , can be determined directly from the proper motion measurements (that is, without knowledge of the radial velocity, $v{rad}$ ).
-In this way, we can study the kinematic behavior of stars as a function of metallicity and distance from the galactic plane, Z. We then extend our analysis to the entire meridional Y = 0 plane and study the variation of stellar kinematics with R and Z. In the following section, we only consider the northern Galactic hemisphere, where most of the proper motion data are available.
+We begin by analyzing the proper-motion measurements of stars observed toward the North Galactic Pole.
+In this region, the Galactocentric azimuthal velocity, v{φ} , and radial velocity, v_R , can be determined directly from the proper-motion measurements (that is, without knowledge of the spectroscopically-determined radial velocity, v{rad}).
+In this way, we can study the kinematic behavior of stars as a function of metallicity and distance from the Galactic plane, Z. We then extend our analysis to the entire meridional Y = 0 plane, and study the variation of stellar kinematics with R and Z. In the following section, we only consider the northern Galactic hemisphere, where most of the proper-motion data are available.

 3.1.
-Kinematics towards the North Galactic pole
+Kinematics Towards the North Galactic Pole

-We select three stellar subsamples in the region, b < 80, including 14,000 blue disk stars at Z < 7 kpc, 23,000 blue halo stars at Z < 7 kpc, and a sample of 105,000 red stars at Z < 1 kpc.
-In Figure 2, we plot the distribution of $v{\phi}$ vs. $v_R$ for $\sim 6,000$ blue disk and halo stars at Z = 4 - 5 kpc.
-In this and all subsequent two-dimensional projections of the velocity distribution we plot smoothed, color-coded maps, where the velocity distributions are estimated using the Bayesian density estimator of (Ivezić et al. 2005, see their Appendix for derivation and discussion) At a given position, the density is evaluated, where $d_i$ is the distance to the i-th neighbor in the velocity-velocity plane, and we sum over the N=10 nearest neighbors.
+We select three stellar subsamples in the region $b > 80^{\circ}$, including 14,000 blue disk stars at Z < 7 kpc, 23,000 blue halo stars at Z < 7 kpc, and a sample of 105,000 red stars at Z < 1 kpc.
+In Figure 2, we plot the distribution of v{φ} vs. v_R for ~ 6,000 blue disk and halo stars at Z = 4 - 5 kpc.
+In this and all subsequent two-dimensional projections of the velocity distribution we plot smoothed, color-coded maps, where the velocity distributions are estimated using the Bayesian density estimator of Ivezić et al. (2005, see their Appendix for the derivation and a discussion).
+At a given position, the density is evaluated as where d_i is the distance to the i-th neighbor in the velocity-velocity plane, and we sum over the N = 10 nearest neighbors.
 The normalization constant, C, is easily evaluated by requiring that the density summed over all pixels is equal to the total number of data points divided by the total area.
 The grid size is arbitrary, but the map resolution is determined by the density of points - we choose pixel size equal to one half of the mean velocity error.
-As shown by (Ivezić et al. 2005), this method is superior to simple Gaussian smoothing.
+As shown by Ivezić et al. (2005), this method is superior to simple Gaussian smoothing.
 For comparison, we also plot linearly-spaced density contours.
+The six panels of Figure 2 demonstrate the variation of kinematics with metallicity, with the full range of metallicities (-3 < [Fe/H] < 0) plotted in the upper left panel and subsamples with increasing metallicity running from left-to-right, top-to-bottom.
+The mean azimuthal velocity varies strongly with metallicity, from a non-rotating low-metallicity subsample with large velocity dispersion (top center panel) to a rotating high-metallicity sample with much smaller dispersion (bottom right panel).
+This strong metallicity-kinematic correlation is qualitatively the same as discussed in the seminal paper by Eggen et al. (1962), except that here it is reproduced in situ with a ~100 times, nearly-complete sample, thus extending it beyond the solar neighborhood.
+There are some indications of substructure in the velocity distribution, but much of it remains unresolved due to the large velocity measurement errors.